ryang-phunware/maas-ads-ios-sdk/README.md

 ...

-// If interstitial is ready, show: if( self.interstitialAd.isLoaded ) {
+// If the interstitial ad is ready, show it using: if( self.interstitialAd.isLoaded ) {
     [self.interstitialAd presentInView:self.view];
 }